 Augustana provides advanced training and research experience at the master's degree level delivered through a distinguished faculty of teachers and researchers who genuinely care about the intellectual development of students.

-A student holding a bachelor's degree and interested in working toward a graduate degree first obtains, completes and files an official application with the Office of Graduate Education.
+A student interested in working toward a graduate degree first obtains, completes and files an official application with the Office of Graduate Education.
 The following documents must be submitted:

 - official application (program-specific*)